pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 <svg title='' src='use-case-tutorials/kafka/kafka-overview.png'/>
 :::

+> Pixie is able to automatically discover and list all clients and topics in the cluster.

-> This graph shows us that we have 1 topic, named `order`, with 1 producer and 2 consumers.
+> This graph shows us that our microservice app has 1 topic, named `order`, with 1 producer and 2 consumers.

 3. Hover over an edge on the graph to see throughput and total record Bytes for a producer or consumer.
 The thickness of the edge indicates an increase in throughput.